CharlesMangwa/react-native-simple-markdown/README.md

 ## Usage

-All you need is import the `react-native-simple-markdown` and then use the `<Markdown />` component.
+All you need to do is import the `react-native-simple-markdown` and then use the `<Markdown />` component.

 ```js